pemistahl/lingua-py/README.md

 Unfortunately, except for the last one they have two major drawbacks:

 1. Detection only works with quite lengthy text fragments.
-For very short text snippets such as Twitter messages, it does not provide adequate results.
+For very short text snippets such as Twitter messages, they do not provide adequate results.
 2. The more languages take part in the decision process, the less accurate are the detection results.

 *Lingua* aims at eliminating these problems.
-It nearly does not need any configuration and yields pretty accurate results on both long and short text, even on single words and phrases.
-It draws on both rule-based and statistical methods but does not use any dictionaries of words.
-It does not need a connection to any external API or service either.
+She nearly does not need any configuration and yields pretty accurate results on both long and short text, even on single words and phrases.
+She draws on both rule-based and statistical methods but does not use any dictionaries of words.
+She does not need a connection to any external API or service either.
 Once the library has been downloaded, it can be used completely offline.